Top Reasons to Avoid At-Home Microneedling – Prioritize Your Skin’s Health and Safety

 To demonstrate, professionals can foresee potential reactions based on your skin’s history and current condition.
 But at home, you might not be aware of certain risks.
 Finally, it can lead to allergic reactions, hyperpigmentation, or other skin irritations.

-Avoid At-Home Microneedling – The Complications
+Avoid At-Home Microneedling – Key Complications

 1. Ineffective Results

+Microneedling devices for home use claim to deliver results, but their needles tend to be shorter and less capable of stimulating collagen production effectively.
 In truth, microneedling at home offers slight enhancements to skin appearance.
 However, professional microneedling employs longer needles & advanced methods.
 Eventually resulting in more noticeable and enduring improvements.

 2. Potential for Scarring